Shader Toggler

 3. Configuring the Add-on

-Enter a name for the effect, such as “CA 01,” in the Name Box:
+Type a name for the effect, like “CA 01,” into the Name Box:

 ../_images/shadertoggler6.png